gruntwork-io/docs/docs/2.0/docs/library/guides/integrate-tfc.md

 1. The `terraform` block at the top references the Gruntwork `sqs` module from the [`package-messaging`](https://github.com/gruntwork-io/package-messaging/) repository.

-2. The `include` block integrates the configuration from parent directories, ensuring the inclusion of the remote `backend` block defined in the root `terragrunt.hcl` file.
+2. The `include` block integrates the configuration from parent directories, including the remote `backend` block defined in the root `terragrunt.hcl` file.

 3. The `locals` block retrieves values from the `common.hcl` file located at the root of the hierarchy, making those values accessible for local reference within the configuration.

 4. Lastly, the `generate` block creates a `terragrunt.auto.tfvars` file.
 This file, like the dynamically generated `backend.tf` file, is placed alongside the other `*.tf` files fetched by Terragrunt from the `sqs` module.
 It ensures that the necessary inputs are available for Terraform Cloud (TFC) to read during the execution of `terraform` commands in the remote executor.

-It is essential to include all required inputs for the module in the generated `tfvars` file.
+Including all required inputs for the module in the generated `tfvars` file is essential.
 In the example provided, only the `name` variable is included.
 Most modules, however, will require additional configuration inputs.

 ### Running Terragrunt

-Once all configurations are in place, you can proceed with running `terragrunt init` to initialize the workspace (if it does not already exist) and then `terragrunt apply` to deploy the infrastructure.
+Once all configurations are in place, you can run `terragrunt init` to initialize the workspace (if it does not already exist) and then `terragrunt apply` to deploy the infrastructure.
 Terragrunt acts as a wrapper, invoking Terraform to perform the `plan` and `apply` stages on Terraform Cloud (TFC).
 During this process, the workflow will pause for confirmation between stages.
 However, if you run `terragrunt apply-all`, Terragrunt adds the `-auto-approve` flag, bypassing interactive approval and skipping the confirmation step.

 To begin, execute `terragrunt init`.
 This command generates the necessary backend configuration and `tfvars` file, establishing a connection to the remote backend.
 Below is an example output, with irrelevant details omitted for brevity.